shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Performance on New Images &  Softmax Probabilities

+Here is presented a previous model training alongside the current, since there is a difference in the Softmax probablities.
+While all classifications were correct, one of the web images, namely, the road work image, has been classified correctly with 83% on one train and 99% on the other.

+This might mean additional epochs were needed, or the images is closer to the boundary between classes compared to other images.
+But an interesting exercise is to measure the range of Softmax probabilities between seperate training sessions, in order to measure robustness of the network.

+---

+### Run #1

-* The performance on the 5 5 web set images was 100 [%] vs 97.3 [%].
-However, in these small numbers, there is virtually no accuracy in estimating the true accuracy.
+* The performance on the 5 web set images was 100 [%] vs 97.3 [%] on test.
+However, with these small web test set numbers, there is virtually no accuracy in estimating the true accuracy.
 * The softmax probabilities were most >99%, except for the road sign, where correct classification was @ 83 [%]

+![3_web_images_results_previous][3_web_images_results_previous]

+For which a detailed image and bar graph can be seen here:

+![3_P5max_webset_previous][3_P5max_webset_previous]

+---

+### Run #2

+* The performance on the 5 web set images was 100 [%] vs 96.9 [%].
+As previously stated, with small sample numbers, there is virtually no accuracy in estimating the true accuracy.
+* The softmax probabilities were all >99%

 ![3_web_images_results][3_web_images_results]

 For which a detailed image and bar graph can be seen here:

 ![3_P5max_webset][3_P5max_webset]

 ## Step 4: Visualize the Neural Network's State with Test Images